Onboarding Process: Everything You Need to Know

 Onboarding Is Not the Same as Training

-While both training and onboarding are both important.
-However, they not know how important it is to have.
-Sometimes the two terms (training and onboarding) are used interchangeably, which leaves room for a false impression of what is really going on with a new hire's first 90 days on the job.
+While both training and onboarding are both important, sometimes the two terms (training and onboarding) are used interchangeably, which leaves room for a false impression of what is really going on with a new hire's first 90 days on the job.

 Structured Onboarding Impacts Retention

 A well-organized onboarding process has a big and statistically verifiable impact on retention.
-In fact, a new employee who goes through a well-structured onboarding program is almost 60% more likely to remain with the company after three years.
+In fact, a new employee who goes through a well-structured onboarding program is almost 60 percent more likely to remain with the company after three years.
 The new hire’s feedback can also help keep them engaged in their organization and their part in it.
 Hiring is expensive, recruiting costs can be exorbitant, an outstanding onboarding shows the new hires how happy the company is that they’ve joined the organization.
 This feeling can be further communicated through regular check-ins and listening to new hire feedback.
 It makes new employees feel like they are valued, listened to, and accountable.
-If you need tips on how to build your employment brand go here.

 Training Must Encompass How and Why